Guest Interaction Proxy

-- If you plan to use PowerShell Direct connection to back up VMs that reside on Hyper-V Server 2016 (or newer) and run Microsoft Windows 10 (or later) or Microsoft Windows Server 2016 (or later), the guest interaction proxy must have Microsoft PowerShell 2.0 (or newer) installed.
+- If you plan to use PowerShell Direct connection to back up VMs that reside on Hyper-V Server 2016 (or later) and run Microsoft Windows 10 (or later) or Microsoft Windows Server 2016 (or later), the guest interaction proxy must have Microsoft PowerShell 2.0 (or later) installed.

 Guest Interaction Proxy Selection

 When you add a Microsoft Windows machine to the backup infrastructure, Veeam Backup & Replication deploys Veeam Data Mover on it.
 Veeam Data Mover includes the components responsible for deployment of non-persistent runtime components or persistent agent components during guest OS interaction.